AleMer97/Makeathon-AMIGO/app/README.md

+# TUM.ai Makeathon 2024 submission
+We submitted this project as part of the Makeathon 2024.
+It should work "out-of-the-box" with featurecloud, but the code hasn't been cleaned since.

 # FeatureCloud App Blank Template

 The app-blank template contains an initial state that does not execute commands other than transitioning to the terminal state.